talostrading/sonic/README.md

 )
 peer.AsyncRead(b1, func(...) { ... }) // schedule an asynchronous read in b1
 // ... some other code here
-peer.SetAsyncReadBuffer(b2) // make the previsouly scheduled asynchronous read use b2 instead of b1
+peer.SetAsyncReadBuffer(b2) // make the previously scheduled asynchronous read use b2 instead of b1
 ```

 This is very useful when multiple `UDP` peers share the same read buffer.
 For example: